jentic/arazzo-engine/SECURITY.md

 ## Supported versions

 ### Arazzo Runner
-This is the list of versions of `arazzo_runner` which are currently being supported with security updates.
+This is the list of versions which are currently being supported with security updates.

 | Version    | Supported          | Notes                           |
 |------------|--------------------|---------------------------------|
 | &gt;=0.8.x | :white_check_mark: | Active LTS                      |

 ### Arazzo Generator
-This is the list of versions of `arazzo_generator` which are currently being supported with security updates.
+This is the list of versions which are currently being supported with security updates.

 | Version    | Supported          | Notes                           |
 |------------|--------------------|---------------------------------|